-The Saskatchewan Ministry of Energy and Resources administers the Licensee Liability Rating Program (the "SK LLR Program").
+The Saskatchewan Ministry of Energy and Resources administers the Licensee Liability Rating Program (the "SK LLR Program"), which was updated in January 2023.
 The SK LLR Program is designed to assess and manage the financial risk that a licencee's well and facility abandonment and reclamation liabilities pose to the orphan fund (the "Oil and Gas Orphan Fund") established under the SKOGCA.
 The Oil and Gas Orphan Fund takes on the obligation of carrying out the abandonment and reclamation of wells and facilities contained within the SK LLR Program when the Saskatchewan Ministry of Energy and Resources confirms there is no legally responsible or financially able party to deal with the abandonment and/or reclamation responsibilities.
 The SK LLR Program requires all new licencees to submit a \$10,000 non-refundable Orphan Fund fee in order to be deemed eligible to transfer licences, and all licencees whose deemed liabilities exceed their deemed assets (i.e., an LLR below 1.0) are required to post a security deposit.
 The ratio of deemed assets to deemed liabilities is assessed once each month for all licencees of crude oil, natural gas and service wells and upstream crude oil and natural gas facilities and this data is publicly available.
-On August 19, 2016, the Saskatchewan Ministry of the Economy released a notice to all operators introducing interim measures in response to Redwater.
-Among other things, the Saskatchewan Ministry of the Economy announced that it considers all licence transfer applications non-routine as it does not strictly rely on the standard LLR calculation in evaluating deposit requirements.
-In addition to increased security deposit requirements, the Saskatchewan Ministry of the Economy at that time announced in 2016 that it may incorporate additional conditions with licence transfer approvals.